srimuthurajesh/Tech-Notes/devops/kafka.md

 | **Ordering**      | Strong ordering within partitions                  | Weaker ordering guarantees, especially in clusters |

 ### Components of kafka:
+1. **Zookeeper**:  maintain/store configuration infos and leader election.
+Kafka brokers depend on Zookeeper for metadata and coordination
-1. **Brokers**(kafka servers): container that holds several topics, kafka cluster composed of brokers
+2. **Brokers**(kafka servers): container that holds several topics, kafka cluster composed of brokers
-2. **Topic**: category/name for records published, similar to DB table
+3. **Topic**: category/name for records published, similar to DB table
-3. **Producers**: Application that publish the kafka topics
+4. **Producers**: Application that publish the kafka topics
-4. **Consumers**: Applications that subscribe topics and consume messages.
+5. **Consumers**: Applications that subscribe topics and consume messages.
-5. **Zookeeper**: Manages and coordinate kafka broker and maintain configuration infos and leader election.
 6. **Partition**: topic splits into several parts, ordered, immutable
 7. **Offset**: unique id for each record in partition
 8. **replication factor**: number of copies of data over multiple brokers
 9. **GroupId**: avoid multiple delivery, by giving same groupid for multiple same projects
+10. **Cluster**: The full set of brokers working together in Kafka

 **Kafka Core APIs**: